batect/batect/docs/content/Comparison.md

 How does batect compare to...

-## ...Vagrant?

-Vagrant's use of virtual machines means that it is very heavyweight, making it difficult to run multiple projects' environments at once.
-This is especially problematic on CI servers where we'd like to run multiple builds in parallel.

-Furthermore, the long-lived nature of virtual machines means that it's very easy for a developer's machine to get out of sync with the desired configuration, and nothing automatically re-provisions the machine when the configuration is changed - a developer has to remember to re-run the provisioning step if the configuration changes.

 ## ...using shell scripts to drive Docker?

 While it's certainly possible, it quickly gets unwieldy and is difficult to effectively parallelise tasks that can run in parallel.